wp-plugins/fg-joomla-to-wordpress/readme.txt

 - install WordPress on the same host as Joomla
 - install WordPress and the Joomla database on your localhost and do the migration on localhost

+= Does the migration process modify the Joomla site it migrates from? =

+* No, it only reads the Joomla database.

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/support/plugin/fg-joomla-to-wordpress